kennyhyun/linuxdev/README.md

 It's using 60GB of disk image but it's dynamically allocated.
 It's is great in most case but when the disk space is expanded, the VM performance will be deteriorated.

-This will expand the disk during bootstrap along creating swapfile.
+This will expand the disk during bootstrap.
 And you will have some slowness on the VM for a while but would not be slow while using the VM afterwhile.

 This should be setup before running bootstrap.
-Or you can retry after removing /swapfile
+Or you can retry after removing `/dummy`

 ## Additional Goals